kaw393939/nextjs-mywebclass/README.md

 # MyWebClass NextJs

-## Install Instructions
+## Install Instructions - Install Yarn after node and it is a faster package manager.
-- npm install
+- yarn install
-- npm start
+- yarn run build
-- npm run build
+- yarn run start
 # Why Me...

 Keith Williams is an innovative, forward-thinking leader with a passion for revolutionizing education.
 With a deep understanding of the challenges facing the traditional educational system, Keith is determined to make a lasting impact on the way students learn and grow.
 His dedication to promoting inclusivity and accessibility in the educational sphere is evident in the development of a cutting-edge AI-powered Learning Management System (LMS) that caters to the diverse needs of learners around the world.